NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2013-03-03-colors-talk-a-colorful-terminal-console.md

 ---
-layout: post
 title: "Colors Talk: A Colorful Terminal / Console"
 date: 2013-03-03 05:10
-comments: true
 tags:
   - Bash
   - Console
   - csh
   - FreeBSD
   - Funtoo
   - Gentoo
   - GNOME
   - GNU
   - KDE
   - Linux
   - LXDE
   - nano
   - sh
   - Terminal
   - Unix
   - XFCE
 ---

 If you've ever used a __GNU__ [Gentoo](http://www.gentoo.org/) or [Funtoo](http://www.funtoo.org/wiki/Welcome) __Linux__ variant, or a live version of any of them, you may have noticed their eye-catching colorful terminal or console.
 Whether you're on a virtual console or one of __KDE__, __GNOME__, __XFCE__, __LXDE__ terminal apps.